How to say “fast” in Japanese

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun which refers to a thing close to the speaker.
+- kono – この : a determiner used before a noun referring to a thing close to the speaker.
 In the example, this is used before “kuruma” to say “this car” in Japanese.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after the noun phrase, “kono kuruma”, to make the subject in the sentence.
+In the example, this works after “kono kuruma” to make the subject in the sentence.

-- totemo – とても : an adverb of degree, meaning ‘very’, ‘much’, ‘so’, ‘pretty’, or such.
-In the example, this is used before “hayai” to emphasize its meaning.
+- totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
+In the example, this works before “hayai” to emphasize its meaning.

 This is a typical usage of “hayai”.
-When we want to say “fast” in Japanese, this word would be a good choice.
-In this example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-So, we can say “totemo hayai kuruma” to mean ‘a very fast car’ in Japanese.
+In this example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “totemo hayai kuruma” to mean a ‘very fast car’ in Japanese.
+It’s worth knowing, I think.
+Anyway, when we want to say “fast” in Japanese, this i-adjective is a very good option.

-In the rest part of this blog post, I will explain major conjugations of “hayai”.
+So far, I’ve explained the definition and meanings of “hayai” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “hayakunai”.

 Below are the definition and meanings of “hayakunai”.

-- hayakunai – 速くない (はやくない) : the nai form of “hayai”, meaning ‘not fast’ or ‘not quick’ in Japanese.
+- hayakunai – 速くない/早くない (はやくない) : the nai form of “hayai”, which means ‘not fast’ or ‘not early’ in Japanese.

-- hayaku – 速く (はやく) : one conjugation of “hayai”.
-This can have the better connection with “nai”.
+- hayaku – 速く/早く (はやく) : one conjugation of “hayai”.
+This can have a smooth connection with “nai”.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “hayakunai” is literally the nai form of “hayai” and means ‘not fast’ or ‘not quick’ in Japanese.
-Then, let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “hayakunai” is literally the nai form of “hayai” and means ‘not fast’ or ‘not early’ in Japanese.
+Then, let me explain how to use this form through the example sentence below.

 Example #2: how to say “not fast” in Japanese